SELF CONFIDENCE IS THE KEY

-- I use a 3 liter Platypus pouch with zip closure and drink tube – like a CamelBack.
-It is great and have no complaints or fixes to this.
-I usually only keep a liter or two in it.
+- I used to use a 3 liter Platypus pouch with zip closure and drink tube – like a CamelBack.
+Now I am experimenting with just using bottles and screwing my mini filter on top.

 - For water bottles, don’t bring Nalgene or steel canteen type stuff.
 Just bring something like old Gatorade or SmartWater bottles.
 The big mouth is good and they’re light and more or less free.
 Collapsible bottles are fine too.